Gary-Yaral/MongoDB---commands/README.md

 # How to use MongoDB

 **First One**
-- Add MongoDB route to path of your computer
+- Add MongoDB route to the path of your computer
 - Execute twice **CMD** like **administrator**
 - Write this command in the first console
 ``` console